 A little over three years later, that motivational account I started while laying in bed now has over 157,000 followers.

 Would things have unfolded this way even if I didn’t record the moment that thought entered my mind?
-I honestly don’t know the answer to that question. but what I do know is that I didn’t create the account until I reviewed my list of “Big Ideas.”
+I’m not sure, but what I do know is that I didn’t create the account until I reviewed my list of “Big Ideas.”

-If you’re reading this right now, you likely have ambitious goals.
-Along with that, you have a variety of different paths you can take to achieve those goals.
+If you’re reading this right now, you likely have ambitious goals, and a variety of different paths you can take to achieve those goals.